weddingparty/AndroidFloatLabel/README.md

 ## 1. Overriding the onFocusChangeListener for the EditText

-If you're setting an onFocusChange listener directly on the EditText, you might lose the color changes on the hint when chaning focus.
-Instead set the onFocusChangeListener *directly* on the FloatLabelView itself
+If you're setting an onFocusChange listener directly on the EditText, you might lose the color changes on the hint when changing focus.
+You probably want to add a TextChangeListener instead.

 # Contributors: